Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

-These results substantiate the dual strengths of QKAN: QVAF and DARUAN not only enhance expressivity in the absence of exact analytic priors but also deliver substantial parameter savings.
+These results substantiate the strength of DARUAN, the QVAF instantiation used in QKAN: its structured circuit parameterization enhances expressivity in the absence of exact analytic priors while also delivering substantial parameter savings.
 Consequently, QKAN represents a compelling approach for data‐driven discovery and modeling in scientific applications where both accuracy and resource constraints are paramount.
-The quantum-enhanced architecture provides both improved generalization and model compactness, highlighting its potential for broader applications in data-driven scientific modeling.
+The quantum-inspired architecture provides both improved generalization and model compactness, highlighting its potential for broader applications in data-driven scientific modeling.

 To evaluate the expressive power and scalability of QKANs beyond function regression, we investigate their performance on image classification tasks.
 We consider three standard benchmarks—MNIST~\citep{mnist}, CIFAR-10, and CIFAR-100~\citep{krizhevsky2009learning}—and use a hybrid architecture where a convolutional neural network (CNN) is followed by a fully connected network (FCN).
 In our setup, the FCN is instantiated using either an MLP, a KAN, or a QKAN, enabling a direct comparison across model families with identical convolutional backbones.